-The Conservation Education Centre (CEC) of BNHS stands tall amidst lush green cover at Goregaon, within the Film City premises.
+The Conservation Education Centre (CEC) of BNHS stands tall amidst lush green cover at Goregaon, abutting the biodiverse forests of the Sanjay Gandhi National Park.
 In 1983, the Maharashtra Government, at the behest of the Government of India, offered the land in recognition of the Society’s 100 years of service in nature conservation.

 Since 1993, when the centre began its activities, it has worked towards creating awareness and concern about nature in students, educators, government employees, corporate bodies and the lay person.
 The diverse activities at CEC from walks to workshops to certificate courses draw scores of visitors every year.
 The centre particularly strives to make conservation education accessible to the underprivileged students.